-Por the years ended December 31,
+For the y Decer For the years ended December 31,

 2017 2018

 Customer E 14%

 Customer F 11%

-^{} Less than 10%
+\ Less than 10%

 (b) Supplier concentration

 The Group currently purchases all of its integrated circuits, an important component of its products, from Taiwan Semiconductor Manufacturing Company Limited and its subsidiaries ("TSMC").
 Although only a limited number of manufacturers for such integrated circuits are available, management believes that other suppliers could provide similar integrated circuits on comparable terms.
 A change in suppliers, however, could cause a delay in manufacturing and a possible loss of sales, which would affect operating results adversely.